openstack/neutron/doc/source/devref/quality_of_service.rst

 The ingress bandwidth limit is configured on the tap port by setting a simple `tc-tbf <http://linux.die.net/man/8/tc-tbf>`_ queueing discipline (qdisc) on the port.
 It requires a value of HZ parameter configured in kernel on the host.
-This value is neccessary to calculate the minimal burst value which is set in tc.
+This value is necessary to calculate the minimal burst value which is set in tc.
 Details about how it is calculated can be found in `here <http://unix.stackexchange.com/a/100797>`_.
 This solution is similar to Open vSwitch implementation.